PharosVPN — Platform Design

 | Deep link | Portal-driven | pharosvpn://import?... |

-The account/sync service + beacon are an optional platform component: an
+The account/sync service + relay are an optional platform component: an

-enterprise doing only MDM/QR runs no beacon and no account service.
+enterprise doing only MDM/QR runs no relay and no account service.

 End-to-end profile encryption

-Each user has a long-lived keypair. helm holds only the public key.
+Each user has a long-lived keypair. coxswain holds only the public key.

 ciphertext, discards plaintext.
 Only the user’s devices decrypt.
 Hybrid envelope: